Alexis Soto

-Alexis Nahuel Soto (born 20 October 1993) is an Argentine professional footballer who plays as a left-back for Argentine Primera División side Defensa y Justicia.
+Alexis Nahuel Soto (born 20 October 1993) is an Argentine professional footballer who plays as a left-back for Argentine Primera División side Rosario Central, on loan from Defensa y Justicia.

 Career

 Club

 Soto began his career with Primera C team Dock Sud in 2012, he remained there until 2015 when he joined Argentine Primera División side Banfield.
 He made his league debut for Banfield on 8 November against Olimpo.

 International

 Soto represented Argentina at the 2016 Summer Olympics in Brazil.